 Can You Adequately Service Your Prospects and Clients?

-Brokers provide services and resources such as office space, phones, computers and more.
+Real estate brokers provide services and resources such as office space, phones, computers and more.
 Many will not want to provide these things to a part-timer with an expected volume of business less than that of a full-time agent they could get.
 Technology has changed the business a lot, with less time in the office and more time in the field with cloud services.
-This is great for the part time agent.
-All you really need is the conference room for client meetings.
+This is great for the part-time agent.
+All you really need is the conference room for meetings with clients.

 Brokers also have prospect and sales lead-sharing procedures.
 There may be full-time agents that will complain about giving you full shares of leads.
 Any proportional system will cut your prospective success rate due to fewer leads/prospects.

 With two simultaneous careers, it will become very difficult to get time off or take a vacation.
 Your regular job will be finished for the day and then you'll have to go meet with a buyer and show homes.
 When the weekend comes, it will be filled with real estate duties.
 Burnout becomes a more threatening prospect in this scenario.

 Many part-timers find that they really must love real estate more than the full-timers, as they must spend their otherwise off-hours working at their real estate business, instead of enjoying their leisure time and families.

 Income Will Likely Be Split More Ways